wp-plugins/wp-quick-front-end-editor/readme.txt

 1. Post or Page view before editing.

-2.Enable WP Quick Editor by clicking on highlited button
+2. Enable WP Quick Editor by clicking on highlited button

 3. Title Edited with WP Quick FrontEnd Editor and Image is Inserted.

 4. Content Formated in editor.

 5. Page and Post view after logout.